STMicroelectronics/STM32Cube_MCU_Overall_Offer/README.md

 **STM32Cube** covers the overall STM32 products portfolio (MCU and MPU).
 It includes a comprehensive embedded software platform, delivered for each STM32 series.

 * The CMSIS modules (core and device) corresponding to the ARM(tm) core implemented in this STM32 product.
-* The STM32 HAL-LL drivers : an abstraction drivers layer, the API ensuring maximized portability across the STM32 portfolio.
+* The STM32 HAL-LL drivers, an abstraction layer offering a set of APIs ensuring maximized portability across the STM32 portfolio.
-* The BSP Drivers of each evaluation or demonstration board provided by this STM32 series.
+* The BSP drivers of each evaluation, demonstration, or nucleo board provided for this STM32 series.
-* A consistent set of middlewares components such as RTOS, USB, FatFS, Graphics, TCP/IP, BLE, STM32_TouchSensing_Library...
+* A consistent set of middleware libraries such as RTOS, USB, FatFS, graphics, touch sensing library...
-* A full set of software projects (basic examples, applications or demonstrations) for each board provided by this STM32 series.
+* A full set of software projects (basic examples, applications, and demonstrations) for each board provided for this STM32 series.

 GitHub is a new publication model for the STM32Cube MCU embedded software.
-Three models of publication are proposed:
+Different models of publication are proposed:

-* The **MCU Package** : monolithic STM32Cube software modules, per STM32 MCU series (Drivers, Middlewares, Utilities, Examples Projects) in an unique repo.
-The usual name of a STM32MCU Package is **STM32Cubexx**, xx corresponding to the STM32 series).
-Please refer to the chapter **STM32Cube MCU Packages** below.
+* The **MCU Package**: A unique repo per STM32 MCU series containing the different components of a STM32 MCU firmware (Drivers, Middleware, Utilities, Examples).
+Please refer to the [STM32Cube MCU Packages](README.md#stm32cube-mcu-packages) chapter below.

-* The **MCU components** : parts of the MCU Packages, proposed as individual repos, allowing the user to select and get only the required software functions.
-Please refer to the chapter **STM32Cube MCU Components** below.
+* The **MCU components**: Each component of a STM32 MCU firmware (Drivers, Middleware, Utilities) is proposed in a dedicated repo, allowing the user to select and get only the required ones.
+Please refer to the [STM32Cube MCU Components](README.md#stm32cube-mcu-components) chapter below.

-* The **X-CUBE** : Expansion softwares, propose embedded software components that complement the functionalities of the STM32Cube.
+* The **X-CUBE**: Expansion software proposing examples and applications that complement the ones of the STM32Cube firmware.

-* A set of **MCU Utilities** : Various Utility features proposed in dedicated repos.
+* A set of **MCU Utilities**: Various utility features proposed in dedicated repos.

 Please note that a MPU offer is also proposed for the **STM32 MPU Products**.
 You can refer to the repo [STM32MPU_EmbSW_Overall_Offer](https://github.com/STMicroelectronics/STM32MPU_EmbSW_Overall_Offer).